-The Latin name Agnus castus means "chaste lamb" in reference to the early belief that it reduced sexual desire (it does not).
+The Latin name Agnus castus means “chaste lamb” in reference to the early belief that it reduced sexual desire (it does not).
 Monks used it in ancient times.
 A tincture of the fresh berries was often used by the eclectic physicians as a galactagogue and emmenagogue.
 The primary use of this botanical has long occurred throughout Europe with traditional use for a variety of female hormone and gynecological conditions.
-The German Commission E has approved the use of Chaste Tree extract for the treatment of PMS, cyclic mastalgia (breast tenderness), and menstrual irregularity.
-It is widely prescribed in Germany and in Europe.
+The German Commission E has approved the use of Chaste Tree extract for the treatment of PMS.
+It is widely used in Germany and in Europe.

 Chaste Tree berry has been well studied in clinical trials to support normal hormone levels, particularly progesterone.
 Many studies to date have demonstrated positive clinical outcomes for conditions related to the female menstrual cycle.

 This information in our Herbal Reference Guide is intended only as a general reference for further exploration, and is not a replacement for professional health advice.
 This content does not provide dosage information, format recommendations, toxicity levels, or possible interactions with prescription drugs.
 Accordingly, this information should be used only under the direct supervision of a qualified health practitioner such as a naturopathic physician.